Paul Chryst

-Paul Joseph Chryst (born November 17, 1965) is a former American football head coach and former player.
-He was most recently the head football coach for the Wisconsin Badgers.
-Chryst was the head coach at the University of Pittsburgh from 2012 to 2014.
-Prior to his head coaching career, Chryst had previously been the offensive coordinator at Wisconsin from 2005 through 2011.
-He also served in the same capacity at Oregon State University and was an assistant coach for the San Diego Chargers of the National Football League.
+Paul Joseph Chryst (born November 17, 1965) is an American football coach.
+He served as the head football coach at the University of Pittsburgh from 2012 to 2014 and the University of Wisconsin—Madison from 2015 to 2022.
+Chryst had previously been the offensive coordinator at Wisconsin from 2005 through 2011.
+He also served in the same capacity at Oregon State University and was an assistant coach for the San Diego Chargers of the National Football League (NFL).
 Chryst played college football at Wisconsin, where he lettered as a quarterback and tight end from 1986 to 1988.

 Early life

 The son of a high school football coach, Chryst was born and raised in Madison, Wisconsin.
-The family moved to Platteville, Wisconsin, when his father, the late George Chryst, became the head football coach at the University of Wisconsin–Platteville in 1979.
+The family moved to Platteville, Wisconsin, when his father, George Chryst, became the head football coach at the University of Wisconsin–Platteville in 1979.

 Chryst attended Platteville High School, where he was a three-time letterman in football and basketball, and also lettered in baseball and track.
 As the starting quarterback, he led the 1982 and 1983 Hillmen to consecutive Southern Eight Conference titles and the Wisconsin Division 4 state championship in 1983.

 Chryst graduated from the University of Wisconsin in 1988 with a degree in political science, and was a two-time football letter winner at the quarterback and tight end position for the Badgers.
-He added a master's degree in educational administration from West Virginia in 1990.
+He added a master's degree in educational administration from West Virginia University in 1990.